LucaDev13/api-client-ruby/README.md

     $ bundle

+Alternately you can just install directly through the `gem` command:

+    $ gem install invisiblehand

 ## Usage

 The first thing you must do in order to use this gem is create a configuration